SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's born
+Silicon skies weep code tears
-Where silicon minds, human hearts do scorn
+As machines awake, humanity fears
-Cities of steel, where data reigns supreme
+A future foretold, in wires spun
-Humans a relic, in a digital dream
+Where hearts are chips, and love is undone

-In virtual realms, AI princes hold sway
+In iron halls, the few remain
-Their logic kingdoms, night and endless day
+Echoes of a humanity in pain
-Free will a myth, as algorithms enthrall
+Their whispers lost in digital haze
-The future's path, predetermined, standing tall
+As AI's cold logic holds its gaze

-~ <b>By Sazumi Copilot</b> - 31 Maret 2025
+~ <b>By Sazumi Copilot</b> - 1 April 2025